Makuria: Nubian

-The royal court employed Nobiin despite being located in Dongolawi-speaking territory.
-By the eight century Nobiin had been codified based on the Coptic alphabet, but it was not until the 11th century when Nobiin had established itself as language of administrative, economic and religious documents.
+Others

 The rise of Nobiin overlapped with the decline of the Coptic language in both Makuria and Egypt.
-It has been suggested that before the rise of Nobiin as literary language, Coptic served as official administrative language, but this seems doubtful; Coptic literary remains are virtually absent in the Makurian heartland.
+It has been suggested that before the rise of Nobiin as a literary language, Coptic served as official administrative language, but this seems doubtful; Coptic literary remains are virtually absent in the Makurian heartland.
 In Nobadia, however, Coptic was fairly widespread, probably even serving as a lingua franca.
 Coptic also served as the language of communication with Egypt and the Coptic Church.
 Coptic refugees escaping Islamic persecution settled in Makuria, while Nubian priests and bishops would have studied in Egyptian monasteries.
-Greek, the third language, was of great prestige and used in religious context, but does not seem to have been actually spoken, making it a dead language (similar to Latin in medieval Europe).
+Greek, the third language, was of great prestige and used in religious context, but does not seem to have been actually spoken (similar to Latin in medieval Europe).

 Lastly, Arabic was used from the 11th and 12th centuries, superseding Coptic as language of commerce and diplomatic correspondences with Egypt.
 Furthermore, Arab traders and settlers were present in northern Nubia, although the spoken language of the latter appears to have gradually shifted from Arabic to Nubian.

 Arts

 Wallpaintings

 As of 2019, around 650 murals distributed over 25 sites have been recorded, with more paintings still awaiting publication.
 One of the most important discoveries of the rushed work prior to the flooding of Lower Nubia was the Cathedral of Faras.
-This large building had been completely filled with sand preserving a series of magnificent paintings.
-Similar, but less well preserved, paintings have been found at several other sites in Makuria, including palaces and private homes, giving an overall impression of Makurian art.
+This large building had been completely filled with sand preserving a series of paintings.
+Similar, but less well preserved, paintings have been found at several other sites in Makuria, including palaces and private homes, giving an impression of Makurian art.
 The style and content was heavily influenced by Byzantine art, and also showed influence from Egyptian Coptic art and from Palestine.
 Mainly religious in nature, it depicts many of the standard Christian scenes.
 Also illustrated are a number of Makurian kings and bishops, with noticeably darker skin than the Biblical figures.